Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 > Accessing the MYSQL database using the root user

-- Note that `/var/www/html` is the default root folder of a web server.
+- Note that `/var/www/html` is the default root folder of a web server and if you want to access confidential files holding credentials for the MySQL server.
 This default folder is configured in `apache.config` file

 - While looking for flags you can simply type `ls` to see if there is a flag in the current directory or you can navigate around in directories like: